-The table below is based on the 2016 U.S. Housing and Urban Development Area Median Income (AMI) and subject to change on an annual basis.
+The table below is based on the 2016 U.S. HUD AMI and is subject to change on an annual basis.
 The dollar amounts are shown in shaded rows and represent monthly rental amounts that do not exceed 30% of the income levels above.